 Samantha has several years of volunteer experience in the field working with both children and adults.
 She has volunteered at our Speak & Ride and our Lively Letters summer camps.
 Throughout university, Samantha volunteered with an aphasia group at a local hospital.

 Outside of work, Samantha is attending various courses and learning sign language.
 She enjoys spending time with her family and always finding a way to visit her cottage up north.

 Sarah qualified as a Speech and Language Therapist in the UK with a Bachelor’s degree in linguistics and language pathology with speech therapeutics and management from the University of Reading in 1997.
 After qualifying Sarah worked in the public sector for 9 years in community clinics, hospitals and schools before setting up her own independent practice in 2006.
 She also worked as a Senior Research Associate at University Campus Suffolk, UK conducting research on early childhood stuttering.
 She has published articles, presented at international conferences and delivered training in this field.

-Sarah emigrated to Canada in August 2015 with her husband, two children and large Labrador dog.
-She is delighted to be joining the team at Anderson Speech Consultants.
-In her free time she enjoys the outdoor life Canada has to offer.
+Sarah emigrated to Canada in August 2015 with her husband, two children and a large Labrador dog.
+She is delighted to be part of the team at Anderson Therapy Services (ATS).
+In her free time, she enjoys the outdoor life Canada has to offer.

 Holly completed an Honours Bachelor’s degree in Cognitive Science of Language at McMaster University.
 After she finished her undergraduate degree, Holly went on to Durham College where she completed a postgraduate diploma as a Communicative Disorders Assistant (CDA).

 Krista holds an Honours Bachelor of Science degree in Psychology and Linguistics from the University of Toronto.
 After completing her undergraduate degree, Krista continued her studies at Durham College to complete a postgraduate diploma as a Communicative Disorders Assistant (CDA).